top of page

 Vietnamese Crepe

-The music is always one of my favorite parts of the dining experience here.
-The soundtrack features golden era hip hop - the best kind, in my opinion.
+Between the views, the cocktails, and the food, LSXO remains one of the most memorable dining experiences in Southern California, with a soundtrack featuring golden era hip hop - the best kind, in my opinion.

 This place is a must-visit for the food, the drinks, the ambiance and the views.